 TopSeis™ is a next-generation marine towed-streamer acquisition solution, delivering a step-change in imaging for shallow to intermediate depth targets by providing massively increased near-offset coverage from a split spread with zero offsets.
-It is the latest addition to our broadband portfolio and is the most recent outcome from over eight years of technical collaboration between CGG and Lundin Norway AS, with additional funding from the Norway Research Council.
-The first full scale commercial survey has recently been completed for Lundin in the Barents Sea and a new 5,000 km² multi-client survey will be start acquisition this summer.
+It is the most recent addition to our broadband portfolio and is the outcome of over eight years of technical collaboration between CGG and Lundin Norway AS, with additional funding from the Research Council of Norway.
+The first full scale commercial survey has been completed for Lundin in the Barents Sea and a new 5,000 km² multi-client survey will be start acquisition this summer.

 TopSeis is a tailored solution, specifically designed to improve imaging of shallow and intermediate-depth targets by overcoming the lack of near-offset fold inherent in towed-streamer seismic.
 TopSeis achieves this by using an innovative source-over-spread acquisition configuration and proprietary processing algorithms.

-Based on an original idea from Lundin, TopSeis has been developed over the last two years by a multi-disciplinary team of CGG and Sercel Equipment, Marine Acquisition and Geoscience experts, using synthetic data and field trials to derive optimum configurations for specific targets and to develop methods to deploy these configurations safely.
-It capitalizes on CGG’s long-standing broadband capabilities, including deep-tow experience from acquiring over 350,000 km² of BroadSeis™, deployment of our broadband source (BroadSource™) and our recognized Subsurface Imaging excellence.
+Based ideas and continuous support from Lundin, TopSeis has been developed over the last four years by a multi-disciplinary team of CGG and Sercel Equipment, Marine Acquisition and Geoscience experts, using synthetic data and field trials to derive optimum configurations for specific targets and to develop methods to deploy these configurations safely.
+It capitalizes on CGG’s long-standing broadband capabilities, including deep-tow experience from acquiring over 500,000 km² of BroadSeis™, deployment of our broadband source (BroadSource™) and our recognized Subsurface Imaging excellence.